-I spent a lot of time to find out how I can host a ghost docker image on Azure with mount volume from Azure Storage Account and I couldn't find anything that I could understand and use.
+I spent a lot of time to find out how I can host a ghost docker image on Azure.
+I couldn't find anything that I could understand and use.
 That's why I decided to do research and here is step by step documentation of it.

-Here I am going to show how to use Azure Web App for containers with ghost image from Docker Hub as example.
-We will use external mount volume and utilize for it Azure Storage account.
-Use Azure MySQL database and use Application Insights to keep our site always "awake", meaning never idle state.
+I am going to show how to use Azure Web App for containers with ghost image from Docker Hub as example.
+We'll use external mount volume and utilize for it Azure Storage account, Azure MySQL database and Application Insights to keep our site always "awake", meaning never idle state.

 To follow along create Azure account as I described here.

-Login to your Azure portal and click on Create a resource
+Login to Azure portal and click on Create a resource

 Start to write web app for